cideM/blog-nix/README.md

 # README

+_It goes without saying that this is just me playing around with Nix.
+The project is lacking structure and isn't meant as a posterchild example_

 This project is built with `nix`.
 The recommended setup for development is a combination of `direnv` and `lorri`.
 With this, there's nothing for you to do except open this directory and wait until `lorri` is done building everything in `nix-shell`.

 ## Scripts